Mixed-orientation marriage: Marriage between homosexual and heterosexual partners

-Societal or religious pressure to be heterosexual and get married to someone of a different sex can lead people to enter into relationships and marriages even if they don't identify as straight or aren't sure if they are.
+Societal or religious pressure to be heterosexual and to marry someone of a different sex can lead people to enter into relationships and marriages even if they do not identify as straight or are not sure if they are.
 Some people cite spiritual reasons for getting married.
 Early research by Michael M. Ross in the 1970s and 1980s on gay men who married women found that their reasons most often had to do with social expectancy, as a defense against being perceived as gay, or due to internalized homophobia.

 In 2002, a study was conducted in Australia on 26 gay men who had previously been married to women, and found that 50% thought they were gay before they married and 85% identified as gay after their marriage.
 The study found that the most common reasons these men got married were that it "seemed natural" (cited by 65.4%) and that they "wanted children and family life" (cited by 65.4%).

 Joe Kort, a counselor specializing in mixed-orientation marriages, has noted that often, men who later come out as gay "genuinely love their wives.
 They fall in love with their wives, they have children, they're on a chemical, romantic high, and then after about seven years, the high falls away and their gay identity starts emerging.
 They don't mean any harm."
 Some hide their orientation from their spouse, while others tell their spouse before marriage.
 Some people identify as exclusively heterosexual in behavior and fantasies before marriage, but grow toward a more homosexual orientation during marriage.

-A 2008 study on men who have sex with men while married to women found that such men do so for a variety of reasons and don't always consider themselves to be gay; for some, "their heterosexual interests and behaviors remain primary."
+A 2008 study on men who have sex with men while married to women found that such men do so for a variety of reasons and do not always consider themselves to be gay; for some, "their heterosexual interests and behaviors remain primary."
 Of the 201 men in the study, 9 identified as heterosexual, 77 as bisexual, and 115 as homosexual.

 A lesser-known but growing aspect of this category is couples where one of the partners is transgender and transitions during the relationship.